anifledramos/tfm-rdf/README.md

 ### Compile JNITriples
 jnitriples $ make clean all

+Makefile will try to copy the generated library into /usr/lib directory and will ask for sudo permission.
+You can also modify Makefile, remove sudo and manually move the libjnitriples.so file generated to /usr/lib

 ### Compile JNIDictionary
 jnidictionary $ make jni

+Makefile will try to copy the generated library into /usr/lib directory and will ask for sudo permission.
+You can also modify Makefile, remove sudo and manually move the libjnidictionary.so file generated to /usr/lib

 ### Execute SPARQL Query against the file.
 hdt-jni/hdt-jena$ ./bin/hdtsparql.sh ../../nt/test.hdt "SELECT ?s ?p ?o WHERE { ?s ?p ?o . }"